 The point of this experiment was never the end goal of definitely passing the exam.
 It was always to try my best, force myself to improve the academic side of my German in a short time and investigate and improve my study/learning approach.
 In all of these aspects the mission has been a success for me!

 As well as this, I fully passed 3/5 of the exam (and could theoretically pass 1/5 from the balance points), 2 of these parts by a very safe margin.
 This is not something people would usually achieve in three months, so I will be very happy to refer back to this in future as another success.

 What about the accent part of the mission?
 Well, since I was focused so much on the exam, my spoken German suffered and, despite speaking very well, I still definitely have an accent.
 I could actually eliminate the main foreign aspects of my accent in my last two weeks with some intensive work, but I have worked very hard recently and need a break – so I will not be pursuing the accent reduction part of the mission.
 In future I will aim for just one crazy 3-month objective at a time!

 Either passing the C2 exam or passing off as a German is definitely possible, but trying both at the same time requires focusing on unrelated parts of the language and I'm glad that I focused mostly on just one in the end.

 Having said that, my German level is now fluent, and I will officially add it to my list of fluent languages spoken!
-I have not added a language to my permanent list for a while (I just reached pretty good level of Czech, dabbled in Thai and otherwise have just been improving my other languages for a few years) so this is a great achievement and I will continue to improve my German over time.
+This is a great achievement and I will continue to improve my German over time.